Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Well-posedness and mean-field convergence

 \section{Well-posedness and mean-field convergence}

 As is known already from the homogeneous versions, we cannot in general expect \eqref{CMV} to be well-posed globally as a continuously evolving system, see e.g.~\cite[Theorem 1.1]{HLS18}.
 Due to the feedback effect from the gradual loss of mass, the rate of change for the contagion processes $t\mapsto \mathcal{L}_l(t)$ can explode in finite time and jumps in the loss of mass may materialise from within the system itself.
-Nevertheless, this need not always be the case, and so our first uniqueness result concerns a simple case where the system \eqref{CMV} is guaranteed to evolve continuously in time.
-Importantly, it is a statement about the full system with common noise (i.e., $\rho>0$).
-Our second result on uniqueness restricts instead to the idiosyncratic setting of $\rho=0$, where the common noise $B_0$ disappears from \eqref{CMV}.
-The latter is only a \emph{local} result, giving uniqueness and regularity up to an explosion time.

-After the above mentioned results, we introduce a finite particle system, which is a general formulation of the one coming from the interbank model in \cite{FS20}.
-It is this particle system that underpins our interest in \eqref{CMV}, and our main result comes down to showing that, in a suitable sense, there is weak convergence to the heterogeneous McKean--Vlasov system \eqref{CMV} when the number of particles tends to infinity.
+First we show that this need not always be the case, by presenting a simple uniqueness result under a smallness condition on the interactions which guarantees that \eqref{CMV} evolve continuously in time independently of the realisations of the common factor.
+Moreover, we show that, when restricting to the idiosyncratic setting of $\rho=0$, where the common factor $B_0$ disappears, one can obtain a \emph{local} result on uniqueness and regularity up to an explosion time.
+Next, we introduce a finite particle system, which is a general formulation of the one coming from the interbank model in \cite{FS20}.
+It is this particle system that underpins our interest in \eqref{CMV}, and our main result comes down to showing that, in a suitable sense, there is weak convergence to the heterogeneous McKean--Vlasov system \eqref{CMV} as the number of particles tends to infinity.

-For now, we postpone the results on both well-posedness and mean-field convergence to Sections \ref{subsect:uniqueness_regularity} and \ref{Subsect:particle_sys}, respectively.
-Instead, we turn to discuss the closely related work \cite{NS18}, taking a detailed look at the case of finitely many different types interacting through a directed weighted graph.
-This serves to highlight an instructive form of the heterogeneity, and it will also point us naturally towards some challenges concerning the question of how jumps materialise.
-We then address these challenges in Section \ref{sec:jump_sizes} and propose a natural condition for enforcing \emph{when}, by \emph{how much}, and \emph{in what way} the system should undergo jumps to resolve the instabilities that may develop.